 The holidays are a time for sweet treats and the temptations are higher.
 It is important to remind yourself that it is ok to enjoy some less-than-healthy snacks but in moderation.

 When you eat stress-reducing foods, the effects last only about two to three hours.
 If you're up against chronic holiday stress, try eating several small meals or snacks throughout the day instead of a couple of big ones.
 Just be careful to keep your total intake of calories about the same.

 Overindulging can increase feelings of guilt and add to weight gain.
-Try preparing healthy snacks that are ready to eat when the urge to snack strikes, and thus limiting eating those less-than-healthy treats.
+Try preparing healthy snacks that are ready to eat when the urge to snack strikes, thus limiting eating those less-than-healthy treats.

 Keep up healthy habits.
 Make a pact with yourself during the holidays.
 For example, decide that you’ll move more and do something active every day (even if it’s just 15-20 minutes) over the next three weeks.

 Stay active, but not too active.
 Give yourself the gift of peace.
-If you need some down time to recharge, declare a “me-treat” and do something that relaxes you.
-Try yoga, meditation or spending time in nature.
+If you need some downtime to recharge, declare a “me-treat” and do something that relaxes you.
+Try yoga, meditation, or spending time in nature.

 Stress management is achievable with some planning, setting limits and sticking to them, and identifying and giving yourself what you need.
 Create space for yourself to make those lists and identify what you can and can not do.
 Remember it is ok to not get everything done.
-Identify the parts of you that feel guilt for not being able to do everything and give that part some compassion.
+Identify the parts of you that feel guilty for not being able to do everything and give that part some compassion.
 Reach out to natural and professional supports in times of need; to process emotions, problem-solve, and learn new and beneficial coping skills.
 Lastly, identify what the holiday time means to you; start new traditions; connect with others; discover new ways to fuel your mind and body.
 Keep the true spirit of the season and remind yourself what the holiday season means to you.